 - Copy of military discharge (DD214) or other discharge documents

-- If veteran served in the reserves or national guard, the veteran’s active duty or discharge documents will show the number of years served along with the total number of points accumulated for showing up to weekend and two week drills
+- If the veteran served in the reserves or National Guard, the veteran’s active duty or discharge documents will show the number of years served and the total number of points accumulated for showing up to weekend and two-week drills.

 Send documents to: